Is The Events Calendar not sending email from your website?

 If event notifications aren’t working, your visitors might miss out on tickets or event notifications.

 We’ll show you the easy way to fix email notifications with a plugin.
-Using this method, you can easily force extensions and code snippets to send messages from the same email address.
+Using this method, you can easily force plugins to send messages from the same email address.

 How Do I Change WordPress Email Settings?